 Differential Item Functioning (DIF) refers to the potential for items to behave differently for different groups.
 DIF is an undesirable characteristic because it means that an item is measuring both the construct it was designed to measure and some additional characteristic or characteristics of performance that depend on classification or membership in a group (usually a gender or ethnic group classification).
 The Mantel-Haenszel (MH) procedure is used to identify DIF.
-For the UKCAT, MH DIF items are classified into one of three categories, A, B, or C. Category A contains items with negligible DIF, Category B contains items with slight to moderate DIF, and Category C contains items with moderate to large DIF.
+For the UCAT, MH DIF items are classified into one of three categories, A, B, or C. Category A contains items with negligible DIF, Category B contains items with slight to moderate DIF, and Category C contains items with moderate to large DIF.
 Items flagged in Category C are typically subjected to further scrutiny while Category B items may be reviewed.

 DIF analyses were conducted for the pre-test and operational items when sample sizes were large enough.
-The UKCAT DIF comparison groups are based on gender, age, ethnicity and SEC.
+The UCAT DIF comparison groups are based on gender, age, ethnicity and SEC.

-For operational items in the cognitive test, there were 12 occurrences of Category C DIF across all cognitive subtests and comparisons.
-Of these occurrences, 1 occurred in the male/female comparison; 3 occurred in the age<20/>35 comparison; 6 in the white/black comparison; two in the white/Chinese comparison.
-For the pre-test items, there was one occurrence of Category C DIF in the male/female comparison group.
+For operational items in the cognitive test, there were 14 occurrences of Category C DIF across all cognitive subtests and comparisons.
+Of these occurrences, 3 occurred in the age<20/> comparison; 6 in the white/black comparison; four in the white/Chinese comparison and one in the white/Asian comparison.
+For the pre-test items, there were two occurrences of Category C DIF in the male/female comparison group.

-Within the SJT there were no occurrences of Category C DIF in operational items and 3 occurrences in pre-test items (one each in the Male/Female, Age <20 / >35, and White/Mixed comparisons).
+Within the SJT there were no occurrences of Category C DIF in operational items and two occurrences in pre-test items.